conan-io/conan-center-index/docs/review_process.md

 - PR has 3 approved reviews (as described above).
 - Master build is not running already (see below)

-If these conditions are fullfilled, the PR is merged (associated issues are automatically closed), and then build of master is launched
+If these conditions are fulfilled, the PR is merged (associated issues are automatically closed), and then the build of master is launched.

 ### Merge